ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Sony ATRAC1 Codec

 Description: The original ATRAC codec by Sony, mainly used in MiniDisc platforms.
-The core technical details on ATRAC1 can be found at https://www.minidisc.wiki/technology/atrac/aes.
-An example encoder can be found at https://github.com/dcherednik/atracdenc.
+The core technical details on ATRAC1 can be found in [@!AtracAES].
+An example encoder/decoder can be found at [@!atracdenc].

 Initialization: None